-The most common and effective treatment for wet age-related macular degeneration (wet AMD) is called anti-VEGF therapy.
+The most common treatments for wet age-related macular degeneration (wet AMD) are designed to counter the proteins which contribute to the development of AMD.
 Your doctor gives you this therapy through an injection directly into your eye.

 How often you need these injections depends on your case of wet AMD.
 It could be as often as every few weeks or as far apart as every few months.
 Here’s what to know about this treatment.